Graduate Research Competition

 Why should I participate in the Graduate Research Competition?

 The Graduate Research Competition is an opportunity for you to practice communicating your research, a chance to present and share your research with the wider campus community, a line for your CV - and you might even win an award!

 How do you determine the winners of the Graduate Research Competition awards?

 Faculty members from various departments generously donate their time to judge the student presentations.
 Student will be judged on their knowledge of the research topic, the clarity and effectiveness of delivery, and the organization and completeness of the presentation.

 I need help with my abstract.
 Where can I find advice and information?

-If you need help writing the abstract, consider visiting the KU Writing Center or attending the Abstract Writing Workshop.
+If you need help writing the abstract, consider visiting the KU Writing Center or attending the Writing Research Abstracts workshop.